offspot/imager-service/README.md

 * Configuration for:
  - network
  - authentication
- - SD-card writers
+ - SD-card writers (USB device to Name association)
 * Auto start of `downloader` and `writer` containers.

-Must be physically accessible, no much power required, large space (256G per worker on host).
+Must be physically accessible, CPU doesn't matter, large space (256G per worker on host).

 ## Manager

-`manager`: A container providing a UI to take orders and manage users.
+`manager`: A container providing a UI to create orders and manage users.
+Technically optional.

 ## Scheduler